 Stitch Fix is another brand that is giving customers more choices.
 While they made a name for themselves selling stylist-curated clothing subscription boxes, they now give subscribers the option to supplement their boxes with a shopping experience that allows them to choose from a selection of clothes they can buy a la carte at any time.

-The effort seems to have paid off, with Stitch Fix reporting a 9 percent increase in active clients year over year, despite COVID-19 challenges.
+The effort seems to have paid off.
+Stitch Fix reported a 20 percent increase in active clients year over year in the third quarter of 2021.

 Act on customer feedback

 If you want to encourage repeat buying, you need to have a customer feedback mechanism in place.

 Customer satisfaction surveys are a good place to start, and many companies rely on a Voice of the Customer (VoC) program to glean insights from their existing customers.
 Acting on customer feedback shows your customers that you’re listening, and you truly care about their experience.

 Here’s an example.
 Glofox, a startup that provides gym management software, pivoted their entire product roadmap to help customers who were struggling to transition to online fitness classes.
 They stopped everything they were doing and were able to develop this capability for their platform in about a month.

 Listen to our conversation with Glofox on the Sit Down Startup podcast to find out how changing course earned them loyal customers for life (probably) and positioned the company for global expansion.

 Increasingly, customers expect brands to take a stand on issues they care about.
 And yes, this affects customer behavior.